 I, David McGhee, would like to welcome you and introduce you to the first original HIGH PERFORMANCE HYDROCARBON EXTRACTOR that recovers and cleans the solvent used for reuse without the aid of pumps of any kind.
 With 20 years in the extraction business, testing and refining this process you can be sure you have the best that we have to offer.
 A culimination of 20 years worth of work involving and ruling out various processes while only keeping what proved safe and effective.
 In 2010 the Tamisium was first sold to the public.
 Since them countless copies making cheaper versions require the use of the very pump we removed in 2004.
 I will cover the reasons why this sytem is better and why the HVAC pumps were removed and why a safe HVAC pump will never be created.

 Using Fast tanks and Distillation instead of a Air Conditioner Recovery Pump allows more control over the process than ever because you can immediately send the appropriate volume of solvent, in liquid phase, through the plant material in one slow or fast burst, at any temp, without waiting for a air conditioner recovery pump to recycle the solvent to loop it back through your plant material.
 Being able to extract quickly avoids waxes and other lipids and prevents the need to extract at super cold temperatures.
 This can only be done with a properly volumized tank setup operating on a special set of loading ratios in relation to solvent and plant matter.
 Using a improperly designed setup requires you to recover and loop the solvent over and over again through the plant matter adding unwanted time enabling the solvent to dissolve excessive amounts of wax out of the plant.

 The maximum amount of molecules while in LIQUID phase occupy every cubic centimeter of space to maximum density versus when the solvent is being vacuumed with a pump which puts it in gas phase.
-Using the solvent in liquid phase in the correct liquid volume is faster gives the most control of contact time, temperature and phase while allowing co solvents to be used to extract other things that butane alone may not be able to dissolve due to non polar limitations.
+Using an appropriate amount of solvent in liquid phase in the correct liquid volume is faster gives the most control of contact time, temperature and phase while allowing co solvents to be used to extract other things that butane alone may not be able to dissolve due to non polar limitations.
 Such as polar compounds.
 Not everything in the plant that is useful is non polar and dissolved by butane alone.

-Only this system gives the ability to extract at low pressure with a cold or hot process, slow or fast for any length of time with more than one solvent simultaneously or alone and recover the solvent after you use it.
+Only this system gives the ability to extract at low pressure with a cold or hot process, slow or fast for any length of contact time with more than one solvent simultaneously or alone and safely recover the solvent after you use it.
 This low pressure and low temp pump free process protects the delicate integrity of fragile molecules.

 The recovered solvent can be used over again indefinitely due to the gentle nature of distilling at low temperatures and pressures verus the high friction heat and pressure created by a pump.